teamstudio/docs-export/docs/configuration.md

 * To remove a server from the list, select the server and press the Remove button.

 To pick from a list of available servers, click the down arrow at the end of the server name field and select <Scan> from the dropdown.
 This will populate the dropdown with a list of known servers from the address books on your local client and home mail server.
 Note that the ability to scan for available servers relies on earlier Notes settings being correct so you may see an error if, for example, the Notes program folder is not set correctly.

+### Local Databases
+Export 3.2 and later supports archiving local databases (those located in the Notes "data" folder on the local workstation).
+This feature can be enabled in the Export configuration settings.
+When enabled, local databases are listed in the Export UI along with server-based databases, and can be archived in the same manner.

 ## Advanced Settings
 The settings on this page allow you to configure advanced properties in Export and enable beta features.